w3f/research/docs/Polkadot/token-economics/payments-and-inflation.md

 \frac{c_v^e}{c^e} \cdot P^e_{NPoS}
 $$

-We note that the counters can also be used to discourage unresponsiveness: if a validator earns close to zero points from payable actions during an era (or any other defined time period), they may be removed from the active set.
+The counters can also be used to discourage unresponsiveness: if a validator earns close to zero points from payable actions during an era, or any other defined time period, they may be removed from the active set.
 See the note on Slashings for further details.

 ### Distribution of payment within a validator slot

-In any given era, the stake of a nominator $n$ is typically distributed accross multiple validators, for example, 70% to validator 1, 20% to validator 2, 10% to validator 3.
+In any given era, the stake of a nominator $n$ is typically distributed accross multiple validators, for example, 70% to validator 1, 20% to validator 2, and 10% to validator 3.
 This distribution is determined automatically by the NPoS validator election mechanism, which runs at the beginning of each era (see the notes on NPoS for further details).

 If there are $m$ validators, the stake distribution partitions the global stake pool into $m$ slots-one per validator.
 The stake in each validator slot consists of 100% of that validator's stake, along with a fraction (possibly zero) of the stake from each nominator who supported that validator.
-We sometimes refer to a validator's stake as "self-stake" to distinguish it from the *validator slot's stake*, which is typically much larger.
+A validator's stake is sometimes referred to as "self-stake" to distinguish it from the *validator slot's stake*, which is typically much larger.

 In the previous subsection we described how payouts are assigned to each validator slot during a given era.
 In this subsection, we explain how the slot's payout is further distributed among the validator and their nominators.
 Ultimately, a nominator's payout for a given era equals the sum of their payouts from each slot in which they have a stake.

-Since neither nominators nor validators can individually control the stake partitioning into validator slots, which is determined automatically by the validator election mechanism, nor the exact payouts, which depend on global parameters such as the staking rate, participants cannot know in advance the exact rewards they will receive during an era.
+Since neither nominators nor validators can individually control the stake partitioning into validator slots, which is determined automatically by the validator election mechanism, nor the exact payouts, which depend on global parameters such as the staking rate, participants cannot know in advance the exact reward they will receive during an era.
 In the future, nominators may be able to specify their desired interest rates.
 This feature is currently disabled to simplify the optimization problem the validator election mechanism solves.

-The mechanism utilizes as much of a nominators' available stake as possible.
+The mechanism utilizes as much of a nominator's available stake as possible.
 That is, if at least one of their approved validators is elected, their entire available stake will be used.
 The rationale is that greater stake contributes to stronger security.

 In contrast, validator slots are compensated equally for equal work, and NOT in proportion to their stake levels.
 If a validator slot A has less stake than validator slot B, the participants in slot A receive higher rewards per staked DOT.
-This desing encourages nominators to adjust their preferences in subsequent eras to support less popular validators, thereby promoting a more balanced stake distribution across validator slots, one of the core objectives of the validator election mechanism (see notes on NPoS for more details).
+This design encourages nominators to adjust their preferences in subsequent eras to support less popular validators, thereby promoting a more balanced stake distribution across validator slots, one of the core objectives of the validator election mechanism (see notes on NPoS for more details).
 This also increases the likelihood that new validator candidates can be elected, supporting decentralization within systems.

 Within a validator slot, payments are handled as follows: First, validator $v$ receives a "commission fee", an amount entirely set by $v$ and publicly announced prior to the era, before nominators submit their votes.
 This fee is intended to cover $v$'s operational costs.
 The remaining payout is then distributed among all participants in the slot, including $v$ and nominators, in proportion to their stake.
 In other words, validator $v$ is considered as two entities for the purpose of payment: a non-staked entity that receives a fixed commission, and a staked entity treated like any other nominator and rewarded pro rata based on stake.
 A higher commission fee increases $v$'s total payout while reducing returns for nominators; however, since the fee is announced in advance, nominators tend to support validators with lower fees (assuming other factors are equal).

-We thus allow the market regulate itself.
+We thus allow the market to regulate itself.
 A validator candidate who sets a high commission fee risks failling to attract sufficient votes for election, while validators with strong reputations for reliability and performance may justify charging higher fees, an outcome that is considered fair.
-For nominators, backing less popular or riskier validators may result in higher relative rewards, which aligns with expected risk-reqard dynamics.
+For nominators, backing less popular or riskier validators may result in higher relative rewards, which aligns with expected risk-reward dynamics.

 --
 Additional notes